In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

 Being tightly coupled with hardware, Bluetooth has evolved a lot since its beginnings, following industry’s technical enhancements over the years.
 This is why it has so many security models ; let’s try to understand how they compare.

-Each protocol “family” have their own security and association models, even though they follow the same logic :
+Each branch has its own security and association models, even though they all follow the same logic :

 The Bluetooth Core Specification1 makes it clear that :